BFI London Film Festival 2020 – Quick Read Reviews.

 Never Gonna Snow Again

-Sitting somewhere between comic book fantasy and social satire, Małgorzata Szumowska and Michał Englert’s film is beautiful and frustrating.
+Sitting somewhere between comic-book fantasy and social satire, Małgorzata Szumowska and Michał Englert’s film is both beautiful and frustrating.
 Let’s start with the beauty; Never Gonna Snow Again is a stunning dissection of middle-class life, seen through the eyes of a rather gifted Ukrainian Masseur (Alec Utgoff).
-His home visits from one house to the next joyously unpick the secrets and lies that hide behind the tall hedges of a chocolate box suburbia of clandestine meetings and affairs.
-While full of wonder, originality, satire, and stunning performances, some elements of the screenplay suffer from a lack of breathing room, and ultimately we are left hanging as the film closes, despite wanting so much more.
+His home visits from one house to the next joyfully unpick the secrets and lies that hide behind the tall hedges of a chocolate-box suburbia of clandestine meetings and affairs.
+While full of wonder, originality, satire, and stunning performances, the screenplay suffers from a lack of breathing room, and ultimately, we are left hanging as the film closes, despite wanting so much more.

 Wildfire